kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

   whole consumer workspaces offline, so an actor able to loop rotations across an export's bindings could black out every consumer.
-Mitigated by making rotation a platform-owned capability rather than an implicit power of export ownership (see Authorization): `create` on `APIExportIdentityRotation` is authorized against a dedicated `rotate` verb in the **root** workspace, which a provider-workspace cluster-admin cannot self-grant (workspace admin is scoped to its workspace); the controller re-checks that grant before fencing, so an unauthorized rotation never leaves `Pending`; and per-export cooldown plus one-active-rotation-per-export bound even a delegated provider.
+Mitigated by making rotation a platform-owned capability rather than an implicit power of export ownership (see Authorization): the `APIExportIdentityRotation` type is served by a platform-owned maintenance APIExport in root, so wielding it requires binding that export, which is gated by the ordinary `bind` permission checked *in root* — a permission a provider-workspace cluster-admin cannot self-grant.
+Per-export cooldown plus one-active-rotation-per-export bound even a delegated provider.
 The rotation controller being the sole path to fencing a not-owned LogicalCluster is stated as an explicit security assumption.
 * **Migration interrupted mid-drain.** `identityHashes` keeps both hashes until the drain is verified complete, so a crashed migrator resumes idempotently, and the inactive fence means no writes land in-between.
 Count verification gates old-prefix